sunfishcode/basic-text/docs/Unicode.md

 To convert a byte sequence into a Unicode string in a manner that always succeeds but potentially loses information about invalid encodings:
  - Perform [U+FFFD Substitution of Maximal Subparts].

-### From byte sequence buffered stream to Unicode buffered stream

-To convert a byte sequence buffered stream into a Unicode buffered stream in a manner than always succeeds, discarding information not encodable as Unicode:
- - Perform [From byte sequence to Unicode string].
- - At each buffer flush:
-   - Perform [From byte sequence to Unicode string] on the stream up to that point.

 [From byte sequence to Unicode string]: #from-byte-sequence-to-unicode-string
 [Basic Text]: BasicText.md